BSN 306 and 346 can be completed via a Challenge Exam. The Challenge Exam Information Sheet will provide you with more details.

 Then, the following courses can be taken:

 # BSN 306 and 346 can be completed via a Challenge Exam.
-The Challenge Exam Information Sheet [Word] will provide you with further details.
+The Challenge Exam Information Sheet will provide you with more details.

 * Students must take BSN 380 prior or concurrently with BSN 381L-- a Performance Course and as such, requires clinical performance.
 BSN 381 Health Assessment Skills Seminar takes place either on campus or at a location identified one weekend during the semester.
 Attendance is required.